Disaster Legal Help Victoria

 Residential rent increases

 If you are in a periodic tenancy, rental providers must give you at least 60 days’ notice if they want to increase your rent, and there are limits on how frequently they can increase it.
-If you think the rent increase is excessive, you can apply to Consumer Affairs Victoria within 30 days of receiving the notice of rent increase and ask them to prepare a report on whether the proposed increase is excessive.
-If you receive this report and the rental provider still hasn’t lowered the amount, you can apply to VCAT and ask for orders that the rent increase be lowered.
+If you think the rent increase is excessive, you can apply to Consumer Affairs Victoria within 30 days of getting the notice of rent increase and ask them to prepare a report on whether the proposed increase is excessive.
+If you get this report and it indicates that the proposed increase is excessive, and the rental provider still hasn’t lowered the amount, you can apply to VCAT and ask for orders that the rent increase be lowered.

 Commercial properties